 Average 2014 financial reporting analyst salary: $76,000

-53. Financial research analyst: This person typically has a passion for analyzing stocks and bonds.
+53. Financial research analyst: This person typically has a zeal for analyzing stocks and bonds.
 They review company financial statements as well as other public documents to estimate a company’s financial worth.
 They also manage funds and portfolios and they estimate risks of investments.
 They may specialize in a specific industry.

 Many financial research analysts have a bonus and salary incentive.
 In addition to understanding economic trends and mergers in their selected field of interest, a financial research analyst needs good communication skills.